 Arriving at the Mount Carmel Spiritual Centre in Niagara Falls this past January for a self-imposed writing retreat, I assumed I’d be among legions of women hungry for peace and quiet, unstructured time to recharge and remember who we were minus partners, kids, jobs and laundry.

 “No, it’s just you and one other person,” I was told when checking in.
 Fine by me.
 I was talked out.
-Since Donald Trump’s election the year before, I pretty much hadn’t shut up.
+Since Donald Drumpf’s election the year before, I pretty much hadn’t shut up.
 I’d become the queen of opinion and indignation.
 How could we have done this?
 As an American – granted, a dual citizen and a happy Canadian since 1989 – this felt personal.

 My family – most of whom still live in the United States – is Puerto Rican, Jewish, Black, East Indian, Muslim.
 My brother is gay; a close relative is undocumented.
 Among us, as well, are the disabled and mentally ill.
 The united, vulnerable states of America right there in my own little family.
 So, yes, personal.

 But now, a year in, it also felt exhausting.
 I needed a break.
-It was time to wean off the hourly checking of “breaking news, Trump;” the obsessive reading and forwarding of every New Yorker story on spineless Republicans; the daily signing of petitions from every resistance organization in the U.S. Mostly I needed a break from myself.
+It was time to wean off the hourly checking of “breaking news, Drumpf;” the obsessive reading and forwarding of every New Yorker story on spineless Republicans; the daily signing of petitions from every resistance organization in the U.S. Mostly I needed a break from myself.
 Plus a return to the novel that had stalled back in November 2016.

 I also needed to sort some stuff.
 The weekend before, I’d attended a half-day event in Hamilton, Ontario, where I live, to commemorate the year anniversary of the Women’s March.
 I‘d gone to Washington for the big march the year before and been a participant in the first Women’s Convention in Detroit last October organized by the same powerhouse team who’d spearheaded the marches.